Showing posts sorted by relevance for query treasure. Sort by date Show all posts

 Gameplay

-Immediately beginning my first game - I was hooked.
-I don't mind sounding like an old man reliving his youth but, that's exactly what happened.
+Immediately beginning my first game, I was hooked.
+I don't mind sounding like an old man reliving his youth, but that's exactly what happened.
 The appearance is terribly bare, so unspoilt by pointless glam.
 This innocent structure uses small blocks and feels like it was dragged kicking and screaming out of 1982.

 The controls are dead easy: left/right to walk, up/down to jump and use ladders, and the spacebar will activate a teleporter.
-However, this simplicity wasn't good enough for Adamsky who decided to alter things.
+However, this simplicity wasn't good enough for Adamsky, who decided to alter things.
 To diagonally jump, use the Insert key (to jump left) and the Clr Home key (to jump right).

 Gilbert's task is to collect treasure whilst scouring the rooms for items that could help him along the way.
-We are free to explore all rooms but watch out for tricky routes and blatant pitfalls - like fire pools and deadly spikes.
+We are free to explore all rooms, but watch out for tricky routes and blatant pitfalls - like fire pools and deadly spikes.
 Dangers like these instantly kill our intrepid hero.
-Oddly, there are no monsters but the emphasis is on treasure hunting so having baddies aimlessly wandering might have gotten in the way?
+Oddly, there are no monsters, but the emphasis is on treasure hunting, so having baddies aimlessly wandering might have gotten in the way?

-Every screen has rudimentary puzzles like a hammer to bash through loose rock, differently-coloured keys for specific doors, and parachutes to prevent falling to our death.
-A few screens have a teleport pad but the destination is cycled between several screens.
+Every screen has rudimentary puzzles like a hammer to bash through loose rock, differently coloured keys for specific doors, and parachutes to prevent falling to our death.
+A few screens have a teleport pad, but the destination is cycled between several screens.
 Blindly exploring could leave you stranded without a necessary item.
 Transporters made exploration quite confusing and felt unnecessarily disjointed.

 Are you ready to guide Gilbert through the rooms to fill his pockets with treasure and escape?

-Hey, this room looks familiar yet I can't think why heh.
+Hey, this room looks familiar, yet I can't think why, heh.

 Graphics and Sounds